vriveraPeersyst/docs.xrplevm.org/pages/operators/getting-started/join-the-xrplevm.md

 ### 2. Download the Genesis File

-Obtain the Devnet `genesis.json` file and place it in your node’s config directory:
+Obtain the Devnet `genesis.json` file and place it in your node’s config directory.
+If you are trying to validate genesis with the latest version (v6.0.0) as genesis was created using v1.0.0.
+You can skip the validate genesis `exrpd validate-genesis`:

 ```bash
 wget https://raw.githubusercontent.com/Peersyst/xrp-evm-archive/main/poa-devnet/genesis.json -O ~/.exrpd/config/genesis.json